When was the last time you cleaned your floors?

 Try a mild dish detergent-water solution on your ceramic floor.
-You can add a splash of white vinegar, as well.
+You can add a splash of white vinegar, as well, (but not on marble).

-When cleaning tile floors, you'll want to use a string mop.
+When cleaning tile floors, you’ll want to use a string or microfiber strip mop.
 A string mop can pick up more water and debris in the cracks between tiles.

 Now that you know which types of cleaning solutions you should be using, it’s time to get down to business.
 First, make sure your bucket or sink is clean before filling it.
 Use warm (borderline hot – don’t burn yourself here!) water to fill it with the cleaning solution.
 I like the O’Cedar Mop bucket with a strainer basket.
 You won’t have to touch the water!

-Again I like a microfiber strip mop - (see Clean Floors page).
+Again I like a microfiber strip mop.
 My favorite is the O’Cedar Tuff Mop.

-After immersing it in the water, wring out the mop.
+After immersing it in the water, wring out the mop, or use a strainer mop bucket.
 Water should not stand for long periods of time after running the mop over.
 Large amounts of water can seep through your floors and baseboards, causing damage.
 The water should dry almost instantaneously.